State Farm Property Adjuster Certification is a great option for independent adjusters who want to be noticed by potential employers.

 Certification takes two days.
 The IDL, or Interactive Distance Learning, is the first day.
 It consists of a 6-hour IDL (previously known as the LDP or Live Desktop Presentation).
 This segment is streamed live from State Farm to the classroom.
 This material covers the protocol for handling State Farm claims.

 The second day consists of two certification exams: Wind/Hail or Estimatics.
-These exams will need to be passed in order to receive your certification.
+You must pass these exams to receive your certification.

 As mentioned above, certification courses are usually conducted once per quarter.
 ‘Emergency courses’ are sometimes offered after a big catastrophe but we don’t recommend waiting or hoping for an emergency class.
 Dates are often released right before training and availability is usually limited.